 The results of the footings service life monitoring program show encouraging signs.
 According to these results, a standard asset maintenance program would be sufficient to ensure that the footings have a service life of more than 60 years.
-The detailed preliminary project report was completed in the first quarter of 2023-2024 and the detailed design is scheduled to start in the third quarter of 2023-2024.
+The procurement process for a detailed design contract was launched and this contract is scheduled to start in the third quarter of 2023-2024.